Omar Sani: Career

-Sani's film debut was in the 1990 film Chader Alo, directed by Shaikh Najrul Islam Khan.
+Sani's film debut was in the 1993 film Chader Alo, directed by Shaikh Najrul Islam Khan.
 He acted in Prem Protishodh (1993) and Mohoth (1994).
-His met his future wife Moushumi at the film Dola (1994) and his first with Popy was Coolie (1997), directed by Montazur Rahman Akbar.
+He met his future wife, Moushumi, at the film Dola (1994), and his first with Sadika Parvin Popy was Coolie (1997), directed by Montazur Rahman Akbar.
+In 2003 he performed as an antagonist for the first time in Uttam Akash's action film Ora Dalal, starring opposite Shakib Khan and Rachna Banerjee.
+Subsequently, he also achieved success as a villain.
 After a 13-year hiatus from the film industry, he appeared in the film Ami Tumi Se, Pagol Tor Jonnore, Ajob Prem in 2013.

 Personal life

-Omar Sani comes from a family with strong ties to the Dhaliwood movie industry and well established actors in their own rights.
+Omar Sani comes from a family with strong ties to the Dhallywood movie industry and well established actors in their own rights.
 On 2 August 1996, Sani married actress Moushumi.
 They have a son, Fardin Ehsan Shadin, and a daughter, Faiza.